James McGuinness (bishop): Priestly ministry

+He served as bishop's secretary and eventually vicar general in the diocese.

+Episcopal ministry

-On 2 February 1972, McGuinness was appointed Coadjutor Bishop of Nottingham and Titular Bishop of Sanctus Germanus by Pope Paul VI.
+On 2 February 1972, McGuinness was appointed coadjutor bishop of Nottingham and titular bishop of Sanctus Germanus by Pope Paul VI.
 He received his episcopal consecration on the following 23 March.
 On 31 October 1974, he succeeded to become Bishop of Nottingham, where he remained until his retirement in 2000.

+In 1980 the Diocese of Hallam was created and Bishop McGuinness contributed sixteen parishes from his diocese in north Nottinghamshire and Derbyshire to the new diocese.

+An obituary noted that McGuinness served as Chairman of the National Youth Conference in his early years at the Bishops’ Conference and "played a great part in the visit of Pope John Paul II to Great Britain in 1982."

-He died on 6 April 2007, aged 81.
+He died on 6 April 2007, aged 81 and is buried in St Barnabas Cathedral, Nottingham.